ronhandels/IPECAD/readme.md

 | spreadsheet | deterministic only (OpenDocument and Excel format) | https://github.com/ronhandels/ipecad/ \> file `IPECAD open-source model spreadsheet (open source format).ods` or `IPECAD open-source model spreadsheet (excel).xlsx` |
 | web-based   | deterministic only | https://ronhandels.shinyapps.io/ipecad/                                                  |

 This readme only contains an installation guide and version history.
-A description of the model and its input estimates can be found here: Handels et al. \[2024\] <https://placeholder>.
+A description of the model and its input estimates can be found here: Handels et al. \[2024\] \[placeholder\].

 The branch "main" is for development and fune tuning before release.
 The branch "develop" is for development, experimenting and exploring new features, it is not necessarily stable.
 Releases are stable versions often associated to specific applications of the model.

-A simplified version for education purposes is available in the develop branch.
+A simplified version for education purposes is available in the 'education' branch, but is under development.

 # Installation tutorial R version